tomtzook/frc-learn-docs/java/program-memory.md

 You may have noticed that you never do something like `delete` in _Java_.
 This is because the mechanism called _Garbage Collector_ is responsible for doing this for us.
 It is a part of the _JVM_ and operates in the background.
 Every some time, it will run over the heap allocation and release all allocations which are no longer _referenced_.
 This means that the user does not need to worry about releasing on their own, and this thus avoids a lof of memory leaking and management problems.

 As mentioned previously, variables which hold the addresses to heap allocations are called _references_.
 Each variable doing so would be considered as one additional _reference_ to the memory.
 When there are no such variables then there are 0 references and the _GC_ can release the allocation.

-##### Demonstration
+This releasing is done periodically when the _GC_ runs.
+The trigger for running can differ and depends on _JVM_ implementation to determine when it is necessary.
+When this run is executed, the _GC_ will go over the heap, searching for allocations which are not referenced to free them, and organizing the heap segments.
+This can be a constly operation, and is especially noticable when there are many objects to release.
+So we must be careful not to overwork the _GC_ with a lot of short-lived allocations.

 Take a look at this simple program
 ```java